PaPa-17/PaPa-17/README.md

 - 📧 Email: *ezana.hasset17@gmail.com*

 ---
-*"I need a room full of mirrors so I can be surrounded by winners."  - Kanye West
+*"I'm a star how could I not shine?"  - Kanye West
 ---